 People in a deep stupor or a coma typically require a breathing tube and mechanical ventilation Mechanical Ventilation Mechanical ventilation is use of a machine to aid the movement of air into and out of the lungs.
 Some people with respiratory failure need a mechanical ventilator (a machine that helps air get... read more .
 Mechanical ventilation is especially important if breathing is too slow or shallow or otherwise impaired (for example, because the brain is damaged or malfunctions).

-The breathing tube is inserted through the nose or mouth and into the windpipe (trachea)—called endotracheal intubation.
-It prevents people from inhaling stomach contents after vomiting.
+The breathing tube is inserted through the mouth and into the windpipe (trachea)—called endotracheal intubation.
+Oxygen is delivered directly into the lungs through the tube.
+The tube also prevents people from inhaling stomach contents after vomiting.
+Before inserting the tube, doctors may spray the person's throat with a numbing spray or give the person a drug to prevent the muscles from contracting involuntarily (a paralytic drug).
 The tube is then attached to a mechanical ventilator.

 Mechanical ventilation can cause agitation, which can be treated with a sedative.